 If the substrate is flat, spread an even layer of adhesive over the entire back face of the insulating panel.
 If the surface is not flat, apply a series of spots and beads so that at least 40% of the surface is covered with adhesive.
-If the substrate is particularly out of flat (more than 15mm with a 4 metre straightedge), skim the surface where required with MAPETHERM AR1 LIGHT.
-When installing the panels, make sure the adhesive doesn't seep into the joints between adjacent panels and forms a thermal bridge due to the higher thermal conductivity of the adhesive or, even worse, the formation of cracks around the joints.
+If the substrate is particularly out of flat (more than 15mm with a 4 metre straight-edge), skim the surface where required with MAPETHERM AR1 LIGHT.